nickibeaks/btc-scrna-training/material/docs/dimensionality-clustering.md

 ![Image caption](figures/pca-highly-variable-features.png){align=center}

 As mentione earlier, loadings represent the genes/features contribution to each principal component or other dimension reduction.
 Visualizing loadings provides insights in which genes are driving the separation observed in a particular component.
-In turn, these genes will strongly the clustering process.
+In turn, these genes will strongly affect the clustering process.

 ![Image caption](figures/pca-loadings.png){align=center}